 There's also a new surround mode for gaming that offers extra tuning designed to emphasise sound effects within a game, and the existing Game Motion Plus feature has been improved by up to 40 per cent, resulting in smoother movement in games.

-The Samsung Q950TS certainly delivers a sophisticated package that's sure to entice many consumers, who up until now have resisted the charms of 8K.
+The Samsung Q950TS QLED TV certainly delivers a sophisticated package that's sure to entice many consumers, who up until now have resisted the charms of 8K TV.

 The design is gorgeous, the state-of-the-art AI-enhanced image processing borders on magic, and the beefed-up audio system benefits from additional processing and object tracking sound.

-The high dynamic range (HDR) performance sports new features like adaptive peak brightness and adaptive tone mapping, while the smart platform is intuitive, secure and comprehensive.
-Only the lack of support for Dolby Vision and Atmos spoils what is otherwise a very impressive technological statement from Samsung.
+The smart platform is intuitive, secure and comprehensive.
+Only the lack of support for Dolby Vision and Atmos spoils what is otherwise an impressive technological statement from Samsung.